 Different ways of Stretching Watercolour Paper

-There are so many different ways of stretching watercolour paper.
+There are so many ways of stretching watercolour paper.
 You can simply wet the back of a sheet and gum tape it down to a board.
-Alternatively soak the paper in a tub for a few minutes and attach it to a specially made stretcher board.
-Another way is to gum tape the wet paper down to a board then staple around the edges so it dries drum tight.
-I have tried all of these methods not always successfully!
+Alternatively, soak the paper in a tub for a few minutes and attach it to a specially made stretcher board.
+Another way is to gum tape the wet paper down to a board then staple around the edges, so it dries drum tight.
+I have tried all of these methods, not always successfully!

 Wetting the back of watercolour paper